Palatine Hill Overview

 The Domus Transitoria is one of the most fascinating highlights of Palatine Hill Rome, Italy.
 It was the first imperial palace built on the hill and was commissioned by Emperor Nero in the 1st century AD.
 The palace was known for its opulent architecture and extravagant decorations, including impressive frescoes and intricate mosaics.
 Visitors can explore the ruins of the Domus Transitoria and imagine what life would have been like in the palace during its heyday.

-You May Also Like: Cafe Near Colosseum Rome
+You May Also Like: Things To See In Colosseum At Night

 Palatine Museum